 Sustainability

-In fact, Harvard was named the Green Restaurant Association's GREENEST UNIVERSITY (the University or College with the most Certified Green Restaurants® ).
+Harvard was named the Green Restaurant Association's GREENEST UNIVERSITY (the University or College with the most Certified Green Restaurants® ).
 Harvard University has 19 Certified Green Restaurants® located in Cambridge and Boston, MA.
 Collectively, these Certified Green Restaurants® have taken more than 1,000 environmental steps to earn over 4,100 GreenPoints™.

 Highlights of our work include: